6.3 Understanding KSL Processes and Entities

 that uses a builder to describe the entity’s process in the form of a coroutine.
 An entity can have many processes described that it may follow based on different modeling logic.
 A process model facilitates the running of a sequence of processes that are stored in an entity’s processSequence

 property.
 An entity can experience only one process at a time.
 After completing the process, the entity will try to use its sequence to run the next process (if available).
 Individual processes can be activated for specific entities.
-But, again, an entity instance may only be activated to experience 1 process at a time, even if it has many defined processes.
+But, again, an entity instance may only be activated to experience one process at a time, even if it has many defined processes.
 The entity experiences processes sequentially.
+An error will occur if you try to activate and run a process for a given entity instance if the entity is already executing a process .
+Note that this does not in anyway limit the creation and activation of different entity instances and their processes.

 An Entity